Frequently Asked Questions

 Abeka’s Spiral Learning approach begins with the basics, progressing to deeper understanding at age-appropriate times.
 There is a continual emphasis on review for mastery, reinforcing specific concepts, then advancing to higher complexity.
 Every year and across subjects, concepts are reintroduced and applied in new ways.
 So each time a child revisits the material, what they’ve learned is reinforced.
 This means children have multiple opportunities for mastering what they’ve learned.

-2. Does your school accept Step Up and McKay scholarships?
+2. Does your school accept scholarships?

-Victory Christian Academy does not accept these scholarship monies because our school does not want to be governed by the Department of Education especially when it comes to our choice in curriculum.
+Victory Christian Academy does not accept scholarship monies because our school does not want to be governed by the Department of Education especially when it comes to our choice in curriculum.

 Additionally, a large portion of the scholarship money comes from companies that sell alcohol.
 These companies get a dollar for dollar tax credit for each dollar they invest into the scholarship programs.
 Our ministry has made the decision not to support these companies.